JoinColony/colonyNetwork/docs/_Docs_ReputationMining.md

 Participate in the mining process automatically.
 Including proposing a new hash at the first possible block times it is allowed and up to the maximum of 12 submissions (or the number it is allowed to make based on the miner stake of CLNY).
 Responding to challenges in the dispute resolution process when there are disagreeing submissions.
 And finally confirming the last hash after the mining window closes and any disputes have been resolved.

+Reputation mining protocol details can be found in the [Whitepaper TLDR](/colonynetwork/whitepaper-tldr-reputation-mining#submissions)

 ## Visualizations